emsesp/EMS-ESP32/CONTRIBUTING.md

 This Contributor License Agreement (CLA) was adopted on April 1st, 2019.

 The text of this license is available under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
 It is based on the Linux [Developer Certificate Of Origin](http://elinux.org/Developer_Certificate_Of_Origin), but is modified to explicitly use the GPL-3.0 license and not mention sign-off (due to GitHub.com keeps an historial, with your user name, of PRs' commits and all editions on PR's comments).

-To accept the CLA it is required to put a x between [ ] on `[ ] I accept the CLA` in the PR template when submitting it.
-The [ ] is an opt-in box, so you have to manually accept it.

 **Why a CLA ?**